inivekin/abosa/abosa.typ

 The sureness o immensities,
-hannae a doubt, nae die tae cast, far inevitabilities may just as well be present past, but searching archives all distorts comparing stretches it collects, my life is long an it is short fae such is infinites' effects.
+hannae a doubt, nae die tae cast, far inevitabilities may just as well be present past.
+Wi search o archives all distorts comparing stretches it collects, my life is long an it is short fae such is infinites' effects.
 Am lone winnae a clock tae tell if what I do is wastefulness,
-I'll wander desert but nae dwell,
+I'll wander desert but nae dwell, alone withoot a loneliness, as distant an unmoving stance, is getting closer an wi force, instilling impulse tae advance, an change my path if am offcourse.
-Alone withoot a loneliness.
 Tae far-off figure am at command, it shortens time should space extend, where time perceived I can wistand, in manner braver minds contend.
-The distant an unmoving stance, is getting closer an wi force, instilling impulse tae advance, an change my path if am offcourse.
-This kinder being bares mainstay respect tae patterns less involved, that nae kills bug that lives a day, who struggles wi what's easy solved.
+This kindly being bares mainstay respect tae patterns less involved, that nae kills bug that lives a day, who struggles wi what's easy solved.